 This seemed like a God-given opportunity for Frontline Fellowship to preach the Word of God to the soldiers on both sides of the border.
 Accordingly, our field team travelled by helicopter, vehicle and foot to reach various JMMC posts along the Southern Angolan border.
 Taking full advantage of the cease-fire, we walked into Angola and preached the Gospel to the Angolan troops.

-As the SADF troops stationed at the JMMC posts were from 32 Battalion (a volunteer unit formed from Black ex-Angolan refugees who had fled Marxist rule in their home country for freedom in South West Africa), we could communicate through Portuguese interpreters to both sides at the same time.
+As the SADF troops stationed at the JMMC posts were from 32 Battalion (a volunteer unit formed from Black ex-Angolan refugees who had fled Marxist rule in their home country for freedom in SWA), we could communicate through Portuguese interpreters to both sides at the same time.